 The UC Berkeley- UCSF Joint Medical Program and many research centers are located in University Hall.
 Students may request access to UHall outside normal open hours through the same process as requesting access to BWW.

-BWW is a secure building and anyone entering prior to 7am or after 6pm on weekdays, anytime on weekends, and those accessing first floor classrooms or fifth floor offices must first obtain a Cal1Card.
+BWW is a secure building and anyone entering prior to 7am or after 6pm on weekdays, anytime on weekends, and those accessing first-floor classrooms or fifth-floor offices must first obtain a Cal1Card.
 You must make sure that you have completed all the tasks that appear in your CalCentral profile.
 For new students, Student Services will be picking up everyone’s ID cards and passing them out at Orientation.
 For more information on building access, building etiquette, and policies you can visit the Berkeley Public Health website.

 Student Space in BWW

 There are two dedicated student spaces for BPH Graduate students.
 On the second floor, a Graduate Student Lounge, room 2500.
 This lounge is behind key card access and access must be applied for (see key card access section above for details).
 This lounge is shared by all 3 schools in the building (BPH, Graduate School of Education (GSE), and the Department of Psychology) and is limited to graduate students only.
 The second dedicated student space for BPH Students at Berkeley Way West is on the 5th floor- Suite 5241: the Graduate Student Research Suite.
 This open office layout has several rows of workstations and touchdown spaces.
 This space is reserved for PhD students and actively employed graduate student researchers (GSRs).
-The space is intended to be a quiet library-like space for independent research and should not be used for office hours or other collaborative GSI work.
+The space is intended to be a quiet library-like space for independent research and should not be used for office hours or other collaborative GSI/TA work.

 Additionally, any space in the suite that does not have signage is considered “touchdown” (an unassigned workstations shared between part-time employees, visitors, etc as needed).
 These are generally large flat desks with no height management (not a sit/stand desk).
 This includes both the non-sit/stand desks in the center of the suite and half of the sit/stand workstations.
 Moreover, there are many soft spaces scattered throughout the building.
 Students are encouraged to utilize any space that works with their personal workflow.
-Please note that floors 3 and 4 are reserved for Graduate School of Educations and School of Psychology students.
+Please note that floors 3 and 4 are reserved for Graduate School of Education and School of Psychology students.

 Student Services and Admissions

 The Office of Student Services and Admissions is located at 2220 Berkeley Way West.
-The Student Services and Admissions team in the School of Public Health works year round to ensure that all students have access to the campus services they may need.
+The Student Services and Admissions team in the School of Public Health works year-round to ensure that all students have access to the campus services they may need.
 Issues dealing with admissions, financial aid, course registration, student life, advising, and all policies concerning education come through this office.
 It is also responsible for planning several major events during the year, including New Student Orientation, Spring Visit Day, and Commencement.
 The UC Berkeley-UCSF Joint Medical Program Student Services office is located in UHall.

 RISE: Berkeley Public Health Careers & Leadership Office bridges the gap between students’ academic training and professional interests and goals.
 We also aim to help elevate the impact that community partners and leaders in the field are making as they address pressing public health priorities.
 In fulfillment of this mission, we provide the following offerings: